Sagnac effect: Ring lasers

 Fibre optic gyroscopes are sometimes referred to as 'passive ring interferometers'.
 A passive ring interferometer uses light entering the setup from outside.
 The interference pattern that is obtained is a fringe pattern, and what is measured is a phase shift.

 It is also possible to construct a ring interferometer that is self-contained, based on a completely different arrangement.
 This is called a ring laser or ring laser gyroscope.
 The light is generated and sustained by incorporating laser excitation in the path of the light.

 To understand what happens in a ring laser cavity, it is helpful to discuss the physics of the laser process in a laser setup with continuous generation of light.
 As the laser excitation is started, the molecules inside the cavity emit photons, but since the molecules have a thermal velocity, the light inside the laser cavity is at first a range of frequencies, corresponding to the statistical distribution of velocities.
 The process of stimulated emission makes one frequency quickly outcompete other frequencies, and after that the light is very close to monochromatic.

 For the sake of simplicity, assume that all emitted photons are emitted in a direction parallel to the ring.
 Fig. 7 illustrates the effect of the ring laser's rotation.
 In a linear laser, an integer multiple of the wavelength fits the length of the laser cavity.
 This means that in traveling back and forth the laser light goes through an integer number of cycles of its frequency.
 In the case of a ring laser the same applies: the number of cycles of the laser light's frequency is the same in both directions.
 This quality of the same number of cycles in both directions is preserved when the ring laser setup is rotating.
 The image illustrates that there is wavelength shift (hence a frequency shift) in such a way that the number of cycles is the same in both directions of propagation.

 By bringing the two frequencies of laser light to interference a beat frequency can be obtained; the beat frequency is the difference between the two frequencies.
 This beat frequency can be thought of as an interference pattern in time.
 (The more familiar interference fringes of interferometry are a spatial pattern).
 The period of this beat frequency is linearly proportional to the angular velocity of the ring laser with respect to inertial space.
 This is the principle of the ring laser gyroscope, widely used in modern inertial navigation systems.
+Ring laser gyroscopes are also used in fundamental physice research for the detection of general relativity effects whose signature marks the Earth Rotation.
+In this case, the key requirement is the instrument sensitivity.